 The St. Louis City [Mo.]
-Burial Certificates microfilm set at the St. Louis County Library Special Collections Department is comprised of 121 rolls dating from January 1882 to October 1908.
+Burial Certificates microfilm set at the St. Louis County Library History and Genealoy Department is comprised of 121 rolls dating from January 1882 to October 1908.
 Although most of the information on the Burial Certificate form is the same as that on the Death Register (see number 2 below), it is useful to double check difficult handwriting, fading, or poor microfilming in the Death Register.

 The Burial Certificates were filmed by the Missouri State Archives and include only burials in the City of St. Louis.
 However, it is important to note that in some cases, the decedent died somewhere other than the City of St. Louis and was brought to St. Louis City for burial, thus requiring a St. Louis Burial Certificate.
 When a death occurred outside the City of St. Louis, look for documents filmed with the certificate that possibly provide information about the place, date, and cause of death.